Dragan2402/zoss-23-24/4. Client layer/README.md

 When users author HTML content, output encoding alone may break intended functionality.
 HTML sanitization, using tools like DOMPurify, helps strip dangerous HTML, providing a safe HTML string.

-**Safe Sinks:**

-Security professionals emphasize safe sinks, where variables are placed into webpages without execution.
-Refactor code to use safe sinks like textContent or value, avoiding unsafe sinks like innerHTML.

 **Conclusion:**

 XSS attacks remain a persistent threat, but with a combination of secure coding practices, output encoding, HTML sanitization, and awareness of framework security features, developers can significantly reduce the risk of XSS vulnerabilities in Angular projects.